spiffe/spire-controller-manager/README.md

 A controller manager which reconciles SPIRE workload registration and federation relationships using [custom Kubernetes resources](/api/v1alpha1/).

+## Demo

+A [demo](./demo) has been prepared that shows the both workload registration and federated trust domain relationships using the CRDs offered by this project.

 ## Security

 ### Reporting Security Vulnerabilities